 Odds Makers Bet on Nobel Prize for Literature

-DEBORAH AMOS, host:
+DEBORAH AMOS, Host:

 NPR's Lynn Neary reports.

-Lanbrokes' spokesman Nick Weinberg says there's a surprising amount of interest in the prize.
+LYNN NEARY: Lanbrokes' spokesman Nick Weinberg says there's a surprising amount of interest in the prize.

-David McCann, professor of Korean Literature at Harvard University, hopes this will be the year for Korean poet Ko Un, a former monk who was active in the Korean democracy movement.
+NEARY: David McCann, professor of Korean Literature at Harvard University, hopes this will be the year for Korean poet Ko Un, a former monk who was active in the Korean democracy movement.
 With a lot of attention focused on the political situation in Korea and a growing interest in Korean culture, McCann thinks the Nobel committee may give him the nod.

-Only 10 women have won the Literature prize since 1901.
+NEARY: Only 10 women have won the Literature prize since 1901.
 One of them, a little known feminist writer Elfriede Jelinek, was a surprise winner in 2004.
 McGill University literature professor Nathalie Cooke thinks the odds may favor Margaret Atwood this year.

 NEARY: Cooke believes Atwood's way of looking at the world isn't keeping with the kind of work the Nobel committee has recognized in the past.

-Prof. COOKE: Toni Morrison, for example, won it in the 1993.
+COOKE: Toni Morrison, for example, won it in the 1993.
 Harold Pinter in 2005.
 I mean, these are people who are not providing a roseate view of the world.
 They're showing to a very startling - a shocking reality is in there.
 I think hoping, not only to push the envelope of the genre in which they're working, but that are actually hoping to prompt us to act and to improve our world.

 NEARY: So it's a little hard to understand how Ladbrokes comes up with its favorites.
 Weinberg says they maintain a list of contenders from year to year and they consult with people in the world of literature.
 But Weinberg says the bettors are not necessarily experts on the nuances of literature or the ways of the Nobel committee.

-Mr. WEINBERG: We usually find much by these punters, by the same token, myself haven't read all of these authors.
+WEINBERG: We usually find much by these punters, by the same token, myself haven't read all of these authors.
 We stick with the people that I now see, Philip Roth, Amos Oz, the real big names.
 You usually see lots of hope.

-Lynn Neary, NPR News, Washington.
+NEARY: Lynn Neary, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.